 When your flight is delayed or cancelled:

 - Do not leave the airport until you are rebooked.
 If you have access to an airline agent, do not leave the line.
 If you don’t see an airline representative handy, go find one immediately.
+Many RTW tickets are flexible – here’s what you need to know about that.

 - BE NICE TO THE AIRLINE AGENT!
 Our traveler support team has worked at airlines in the past, and they shared a secret: passengers who were kind and calm in these difficult situations always received the best service.
 You may see other flights taking off which can be frustrating, but each aircraft is equipped to handle weather conditions differently.